tomhoule/prisma-migration-engine-api-reference/api-docs/engine-methods/markMigrationApplied.md

 - The migration is not in the table.
 We will create a new entry in the migrations table.
 The `started_at` and `finished_at` will be the same.
 - If it is already applied, we return a user-facing error.

+## Input type

+markMigrationAppliedInput

+### migrationName: String

+The name of the migration to mark applied.

+### migrationsDirectoryPath: String

+The path to the root of the migrations directory.

+## Output type

+markMigrationAppliedOutput